 The refined training configuration modifies only the training objective and data augmentation procedure.
 The network architecture, input preprocessing, inference pipeline, and evaluation metrics are kept identical to the baseline.
-Training of the baseline configuration is performed for 50 epochs using the Adam optimizer~\cite{Kingma2014AdamAM}, with a random 10\% subset of pedestal frames held out for validation.
-The refined configuration is trained for 100 epochs to ensure convergence of the augmented objective.
-In both cases, training converges stably and yields accurate reconstruction of the pedestal noise morphology while preserving sensitivity to anomalous structures in evaluation data.
+Both models were trained using the Adam optimizer~\cite{Kingma2014AdamAM} with initial learning rate $10^{-3}$.
+A validation split of 10\% of pedestal frames was used for monitoring convergence.
+Training employed learning rate reduction on validation plateau (multiplicative factor 0.75, patience of 5 epochs) and a batch size of 8.
+To ensure a fully converged and fair comparison, both models were trained for 100 epochs with validation monitoring.
+In practice, validation losses for both configurations reach a clear plateau before the maximum epoch count, indicating stable convergence without evidence of undertraining.